UncleSisu/pressword/publish/trunk/README.txt

 * Beta Release!.
 * Use with caution!
 Security features not implemented yet!

+= 0.1.1 =
+* Still Beta (working on security)
+* Updated UX consistency
+* Added activation/deactivation option of APIs
+* Added bulk actions and selection

 == Upgrade Notice ==

 = 0.1 =
 First release!

+= 0.1.1 =
+First patch and upload to WordPress!